 Understanding Virgin Galactic Hldgs's Unusual Options Activity

-Virgin Galactic Hldgs (NYSE:SPCE) shares experienced unusual options activity on Friday.
-The stock price moved down to $30.61 following the option alert.
+On Tuesday, shares of Virgin Galactic Hldgs (NYSE:SPCE) saw unusual options activity.
+After the option alert, the stock price moved down to $30.77.

 - Trade Type: PUT